BigETI/SAMPLauncherNET/FEATURES.md

 Manage your server list endpoints, and access lists that were inaccessible through a launcher before.

 ### Developer tools
-Make your server development workflow easier by configuring, starting and joining your test server using this launcher.
+Make your server development workflow easier by configuring, starting and joining your test server using the [sampctl](https://sampctl.com/) integration.

 ## Screenshots